Dimtemp/AzureDataFactory/lab-42-mappingdataflow.md

-## Exercise 3: Transforming Data with Mapping Data Flow
+# Lab: Transforming Data with Mapping Data Flow

-Now that you have moved the data into Azure Data Lake Store Gen2, you are ready to build a Mapping Data Flow which will transform your data at scale via a spark cluster and then load it into a Data Warehouse.
+You are ready to build a Mapping Data Flow which will transform your data at scale via a spark cluster and then load it into a Data Warehouse.

-### Task 1: Preparing the environment
+## Task 1: open the Azure Data Factory

+You might have closed the Azure Data Factory studio.
+If so, please follow this procedure to open it.
+If it is alread open, you can skip to task 2.

+1. Sign in to the Azure portal.

+1. In the left pane, select Resource Groups.

+1. Select the ADF resource gorup.

+1. In the ADF resource group, select your Azure Data Factory to open it.

+1. Select the **Open Azure Data Factory Studio** link.

+1. Alternatively, for the previous steps, you can open the Azure Data Factory by visiting the link https://adf.azure.com/ and signing in.

+## Task 2: add a data flow activity

-1. **Add a Data Flow activity** In the Activities pane, open the **Move and Transform** accordion and drag the **Data Flow** activity onto the pipeline canvas and connect with the **Copy data** activity we created earlier.
+1. In the Activities pane, open the **Move and Transform** accordion and drag the **Data Flow** activity onto the pipeline canvas and connect with the **Copy data** activity we created earlier.

     ![Adding a Mapping Data Flow in Azure Data Factory](images/M07-E03-T01-img01.png)

 2. Turn the **Data Flow Debug** slider located at the top of the authoring module on, and click **OK** in the **Turn on data flow debug** screen that appears.

-    > NOTE: Data Flow clusters take 5-7 minutes to warm up.
+    > NOTE: Data Flow clusters might take 5 minutes to warm up.

-### Task 2: Adding a Data Source

-1. Select the data flow activity in the pipeline workspace.
+3. Select the data flow activity in the pipeline workspace.
 In the lower pane, select the settings tab, click **+ New** for the variable **Dataflow**

 1. **Add an ADLS source**: Click on the Mapping Data Flow object in the canvas.
 Go to the source settings tab.
 In the **Dataset** dropdown, select your **ADLS** dataset used in your Copy activity